 As trite as it sounds, honesty and transparency go a very long way here.
 Founders should be open about their vision for the Company, their expectations for how they’ll interact with their Board, and their attitude towards when and how to recruit outside management.
 VCs shouldn’t beat around the bush about what the job of a venture capitalist is, and their approach to Board governance and executive recruitment.

 The narrative of the founder CEO pushed out by VCs he now hates isn’t the only narrative out there.
-There are plenty of success stories of founders who built strong, trusting relationships with investors who still did their jobs as VCs and ensured professional management was brought in at the right time.
+There are plenty of success stories of founders who built strong, trusting relationships with investors who still did their jobs as VCs and ensured professional management (that the founders can trust) was brought in at the right time.
 It just depends on the people.
 Building and maintaining trust is hard.
 But so is building and scaling a company.
 Cut the BS, communicate like adults, and then focus on building something awesome and getting rich, together.